felipecrs/dotfiles/README.md

 ### 2. Install the dotfiles

-You can use the [convenience script](./clone_and_install.sh) to install the dotfiles pretty quickly, and it will install Git in case you don't have it already:
+You can use the [convenience script](./clone_and_install.sh) to install the dotfiles pretty quickly, and it will install Git in case you don't have it already.
+Simply run the following command in your terminal:

 ```bash
 sh -c "$(wget -qO- https://git.io/felipecrs-dotfiles)"